 With a downturn in the economy, firms must embrace ‘less is more’ in both design and business.
 Not only surviving but thriving in a market downturn requires doing more with fewer resources across the board.
-Here are 7 proven strategies to succeed in any market.
+Here are 7 proven strategies to succeed in any [#section-one]market.[#section-one]

 1. Break down siloes to get the most out of your talent